-Clean, polish or buff the surface to the luster desired with any metal polish you prefer (we recommend MAAS Polish, which can be found on our website).
-The metal can also be sanded or simply cleaned to desired appearance.
+- Clean or Polish.
+Clean, polish or buff the surface to the luster desired with any metal polish you prefer.
+(We recommend MAAS Polish that is nonacidic, found on our website).
+The metal can also be sanded or simply cleaned to desired appearance. - 2.
+Neutralize!!!
+Very important (This Step can be skipped if acidic cleaners and polishes are not used.)

-2. NEUTRALIZE

-Note: THIS STEP CAN BE SKIPPED IF USING CLEANERS OR POLISHES THAT ARE NOT ACID BASED.
 MAAS does not contain acid, however many polishes do, check ingredient list for any type of acid.
 If you are unsure, complete this step.
 Use EZ PrepTM Cleaner & Neutralizer in a solution of 1 part EZ Prep to 4 parts water.
 As an alternative, use 1 cup baking soda mixed with 1 gallon of water (or a similar ratio).
 Wash the metal with a cloth saturated with the neutralizing solution being careful to cover the entire surface at least once.
 Rinse with clean water.
 Dry with a clean cloth to prevent spotting.
+See preparation tips for additional information. - 3.
+See Step "3.
+Solvent Wipe". - 4.
+See Step "4.
+Application of Coating".